Tuning and Basic Warmup

 WARM-UP (AND CALM DOWN)

 The “warmup” is one of those absolutely basic concepts that is so fundamental that it is almost unclassifiable.
-Just like for dancers and sports-people, the warmup is a physical (technical) necessity for flowing, high-performance, injury-free movements.
+Warmup for our bodies is like oil for a machine or water for a dried-up cleaning sponge: an almost magical ingredient which converts a useless stiff, rigid and unresponsive object into a fluid, tactile and responsive instrument.
+Just like for dancers and athletes, the warmup is a physical (technical) necessity for flowing, high-performance, injury-free movements.
 But at the same time, our warmup – especially if it is a pre-performance warmup – also has an important psychological function in that a good warm-up not only warms up our body, but also calms down our mind.

 We could therefore classify “The Warm-Up” simultaneously in both the “Basic Technical Principles” and the “Psychology” sections.
 Because of this overlapping of the two foundation categories, we have classified “Basic Warm-Up” in the “Miscellaneous” section, but the different sub-categories of the warmup are found in their respective sections (Left-hand, Right-hand, and Psychology).